- Services & Solutions

 Miya T Warner

-Miya Warner, Ph.D., an education researcher in the Center for Education Policy, evaluates the effects of education policies and reforms on student learning and educational equity.
+Miya Warner, Ph.D., an education researcher, evaluates the effects of education policies and reforms on student learning and educational equity.
 She is dedicated to understanding the causes and contexts of the current racial and socioeconomic disparities in educational outcomes and to assessing potential policy solutions.
 Warner has experience with randomized controlled trials, quasi-experimental design, extant data analysis, the use of district administrative data, qualitative data collection and analysis, and mixed-methods research design.

 Warner is the co-principal investigator of the evaluation of the California Linked Learning District Initiative, a multiyear study of a major systemic effort in nine districts to transform high schools through industry-themed programs of study that integrate rigorous academic instruction with a demanding technical curriculum and work-based learning.
 She is also the lead quantitative analyst on a related study, the Evaluation of the Linked Learning Health Career Pathways Project in Oakland Unified School District.